isomerpages/nparks-fotp/index.md

   - infopic:
       title: Our Friends Today
-      description: Since its launch in April 2016, the Friends of the Parks initiative has grown to 14 communities, each with its unique focus
+      description: Since its launch in April 2016, the Friends of the Parks initiative has grown to 14 communities, each with its unique focus.
       button: find out more
       url: /fotp-groups/
       alt: Image alt text